I prefer to ride blues and greens, hate using anything smaller than a chairlift, and am up for some jumps in the park.

 Queenstown has a huge amount of accommodation options as well as transport available to all of the above mountains if you don't have your own while you're here.
 Not to mention the stackload of other activities that you can get amongst while you're here, from bungy jumping to wine tours and everything in between!

-ellie. over 9 years ago
+ellie. about 10 years ago

 Queenstown is definitely the best place to base yourself from.
 We spent a few weeks there last year, the accomodation is super cheap, there are shuttle buses to the two major resorts in the area (Coronet Peak and The Remarkables), prehaps to others further afield also, and the general vibe of the whole town is awesome.